 “You’ll never want to go back to store-bought again.”

-Bonus: Enchilada sauce freezes well.
+Bonus: It freezes well.
 Make a double batch.

 Generally, it isn’t cheaper to make your own peanut butter.
 That is, unless you use so little that a store-bought jar would become rancid before you could finish it.